You’ll often hear that water is crucial because it’s the main ingredient of a good cup of coffee.

 - Filter coffee: Aim for water between 30-100 TDS.
 Find a solution that is convenient AND consistent.

 DON’T go out of your way to find the right ratio of hardness to alkalinity.
 Low TDS = low alkalinity.
 That alone will often be enough to brew tasty coffee.
-Alkalinity blocks the fruity notes in coffee.
+Alkalinity blocks the fruity notes in light roasted coffee.
 By brewing with soft water you’re already ahead.

 Use one of the following solutions:- RO Water + bypass tap water